Just what are the best fencing shoes?

 - Traction: wood floors and gyms.

-What type of shoes should you get?
+What type of fencing shoes should I get?

 3. Level of competition

 Age and budget run hand in hand.
 Young kids are either going to destroy their shoes or outgrow them.
-You’ll have to look at the number of training hours and how had they are on their fencing shoes to gauge which model is going to be the best value.
+You’ll have to look at the number of training hours and how hard they are on their fencing shoes to gauge which model is going to be the best value.

 The higher the level of competition, the better shoe you’ll want to buy – mainly for durability on metal strips and for better cushioning and traction at those national events.
-If you are purchasing fencing shoes for your child, keep in mind that you need to get the pair that are going to last the best for them and their training schedules.
+If you are purchasing fencing shoes for your child, keep in mind that you need to get the pair that are going to last, while also being the best for them and their training schedules.
 An 11 year old that trains 3 to 5 times per week and is traveling nationally is going to burn through the low end shoes, so they’ll need more than one pair per season.

 How long should fencing shoes last?